cguardia/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 arguments.

-If you plan to do a lot of work with Dallinger, you can make your shell execute the ``virtualenvwrapper.sh`` script everytime you open a terminal.
+If you plan to do a lot of work with Dallinger, you can make your shell execute the ``virtualenvwrapper.sh`` script every time you open a terminal.
 To do that type:
 ::